DanSaada/My-First-CUDA-Program/README.md

 # My-First-CUDA-Program
-A simple CUDA program that demonsrates its basic principles.
+A simple CUDA program that demonstrates its basic principles.